Compare and RecycleSanta hat

 How To Remove All Data From An Android

 It is very important to keep your data safe.
-By combining additional data protection steps with factory resets, you can wipe your Samsung phone and leave no data behind when you recycle it.
+By combining additional data protection steps with a factory reset, you can delete everything from your Android phone before recycling it.

 Step 1: Back Up Your Android